Covid-19: What we've just learned about virus deaths

 Of the remainder of the 2039 virus-related deaths reported since the start of the pandemic, 410 weren't linked to Covid-19, and there wasn't enough information to establish the virus' part in 233 deaths.

-In the past seven days, there'd been an average of 17 deaths confirmed as being attributable to Covid-19.
+Over the past seven days, there'd been a daily average of 17 deaths confirmed as being attributable to Covid-19 - and 38 new virus-linked deaths were reported today.

+Professor Michael Plank, of Covid-19 Modelling Aotearoa, said higher current death rates reflected the fact that more older people were being infected in this Omicron wave than our first one.

+"We could continue to see those relatively high numbers for some time," he said.

 Last week, the ministry said the new reporting was a "more meaningful" measure in understanding the burden of severe disease from Covid-19.